FHA vs Conventional Loans: Which One Actually Fits Your File?

 - Jan 6

-- 2 min read
+- 3 min read

 An FHA loan is insured by the Federal Housing Administration.
-That insurance shifts part of the lender’s risk to the FHA insurance fund.
+This insurance shifts part of the lender’s risk to the FHA insurance fund.
 Because the lender’s exposure is lower, the underwriting rules are more forgiving in key areas like credit history, debt-to-income ratios, and reserves.

 The Down Payment Myth

-Credit and Debt Ratios
+Understanding Credit and Debt Ratios

-FHA is more tolerant of:
+FHA loans are more tolerant of:

 Lower credit scores